-Jeff Scott is the Director of Bands at Cario Middle School in Mount Pleasant.
-He is a graduate of the University of Kentucky and received a Master of Instrumental Music in Conducting at Southern Oregon University in 2005.
-In 2006, Mr. Scott received National Board Certification in Instrumental Music.
-In 1992, Mr. Scott was named national winner of the Stanbury Award for "Young Director of the Year."
-He is also listed in Who's Who Among American Teachers.
+Jeff Scott is the Director of Bands at Cario Middle School in Mount Pleasant, SC, where he has held that position since 2001.
+He is a graduate of the University of Kentucky and received a Master of Instrumental Music in Conducting at Southern Oregon University.
+He was awarded National Board Certification in 2005 and 2015.
+In 2020, he was named Phi Beta Mu “South Carolina Bandmaster of the Year”.

 This clinic focuses on the foundational Building Blocks required to create a successful music program.
 Focus is given to the image of the program, recruiting, community brand recognition, teaching skills for developing musicianship and creating a tradition of excellence.
 While this clinic is band oriented, directors of all musical programs can find use for many of the concepts presented.

 The clinic focuses on the all important skill of retaining students in our music programs.
 Discussion focuses on the real reasons students drop, how we can intervene to improve retention as well as our role in our retention rates.
 We will take a hard look at improving our own habits to improve our program retention.
 This clinic is band oriented, but will be valuable all music ensemble directors.